Quick Site Links

 Who gives the prize money?
 The money is raised by the San Diego Visual Arts Network which is a non-profit organization whose mission is to promote the arts and art education mainly but not exclusively within the County of San Diego.
 SDVAN believes art, in its diverse forms, enriches our lives, can be a catalyst for personal development, empowerment, enhanced creativity, community building and positive social changes.
 The SD Art Prize is a 100% volunteer effort just like SDVAN.
 No one receives a salary or makes a profit from these efforts.

 Why is it held where it is held?
-Athenaeum Music & Arts Library has hosted exhibitions of all the artists since 2010 as has the Art San Diego Contemporary Art Show .
+Bread and Salt is the current venue for the SD Art Prize since 2020..
+Athenaeum Music & Arts Library hosted exhibitions of all the artists from 2010 to 2019.
+Art San Diego Contemporary Art Show has hosted the artist every year since its inception.
 In the past, The L-Street Gallery of the Omni Hotel sponsored the exhibitions by generously donating space and the supporting expenses of the exhibitions from 2006-2009.
 A special exhibition of all nominated emerging artists New Contemporaries was held every year for 10 years at a changing venue

 Why is the prize given?
 The prize is given in recognition of work these artists have created in the three years previous to the award year.
 It is not a life-time achievement award.

 Who chooses the artists?
 The artists are chosen by a nominating committee that changes yearly and by the SD Art Prize committee.
-The nominating committee now consiste of the art professionals who have contributed to the SD Art Prize catalog.
+The nominating committee now consiste of the art professionals who have contributed to the SD Art Prize catalog and the previous year's artists. .
 All artists nominated are considered worthy of the award.
 Four Artist finalist are chosen by the SD Art Prize Committee each year to maintain a balance of age, gender, medium and ethnicity.
-After the show at the Athenaeum Music & Arts Library, the SD Arr Prize Committee choses the final recipient of the cash prize.

 Who chooses the work for the show?
-The artists choose the work for the show in cooperation with the curator of the space.
+The artists choose the work for the show in cooperation with the curator Chi Essary and the curator of the venue.

 Who produces the SD Art Prize?
 The SD ART PRIZE is produced by the San Diego Visual Arts Network.
-Larry Baza, Patricia Frischer, Debra McGinty-Poteet, Alessandra Moctezuma and and Erika Torri make up the SD Art Prize Committee who volunteer their time and effort and are aided by the SD Art Prize administer Chi Essary.
+Patricia Frischer, Debra McGinty-Poteet, Alessandra Moctezuma, Erika Torri and Felicia Shaw make up the SD Art Prize Committee who volunteer their time and effort and are aided by the SD Art Prize administer Chi Essary.
+Larry Baza, who passed away in 2021, is now an honory member.

 How can the public comment on the show?
 There is a guest book at the exhibition and all visitors are welcome to make comments about the show.
 Comments can also be sent to email@example.com or as above you can help us Enliven the SD Art Scene by filling in our SD Art Prize Survey.